curtischong/prom_night/README.md

-There's this age old computer science problem... well problem for computer scientists anyway.
+There's this age-old computer science problem... well problem for computer scientists anyway.

 As world-class loners, prom dates are hard to come by.
 This means we're usually the ones who have last pick.